Two Bad Neighbors: Production

-Background

 The show had a feud with the Bushes that eventually led to the idea for this episode.
 In the October 1, 1990 edition of People, Barbara Bush called The Simpsons "the dumbest thing [she] had ever seen", which had led to the writers sending a letter to Bush where they posed as Marge Simpson.
 Bush immediately sent a reply in which she apologized.

 On January 27, 1992, then-President George H. W. Bush made a speech during his re-election campaign that reignited the feud between The Simpsons and the Bushes.
 At that point, family values were the cornerstone of Bush's campaign platform, to which effect he gave the following speech at the National Religious Broadcasters' convention in Washington, D.C.: "We are going to keep on trying to strengthen the American family, to make American families a lot more like the Waltons and a lot less like the Simpsons".
 The next broadcast of The Simpsons was a rerun of "Stark Raving Dad" on January 30, 1992.
 It included a new opening, which was a response to Bush's speech.
 The scene begins in the Simpsons' living room.
 Homer, Bart, Lisa, and Patty and Selma all stare at the television and watch Bush's speech.
 After Bush's statement Bart replies, "Hey, we're just like the Waltons.
 We're praying for an end to the Depression too."

-During the couch gag for "Mathlete's Feat", this episode was referenced by Rick from Rick and Morty.

-Writing
+This episode marks the only Season 7 episode where Lisa has a minor role, having only one line, although she has major/supporting roles in the season's other episodes.

 Bill Oakley, who was a writer on The Simpsons at the time, came up with the idea for "Two Bad Neighbors" two years before production began.
 Oakley got the inspiration for the episode after the feud between the Bushes and the Simpson family, and two years later when he and Josh Weinstein became showrunners of The Simpsons, they assigned Ken Keeler to write it.
 Oakley said that Bill Clinton had been President of the United States for two years at the point when the episode went into production, so the feud had "faded off into oblivion".
 The staff therefore thought it would be funny if the two parties encountered each other again.

 Weinstein said that the episode is often misunderstood.
 Many audiences expected a political satire, while the writers made special effort to keep the parody apolitical.
 Oakley stresses that "it's not a political attack, it's a personal attack", and instead of criticizing Bush for his policies, the episode instead pokes fun at his "crotchetiness".
 Oakley considered the episode to lack many "zany" jokes common for the show at that time, and described the episode as a companion piece to the season eight episode "Homer's Enemy", in that a realistic character (Frank Grimes in that case) is placed in the unrealistic Simpsons universe and juxtaposed alongside Homer, creating conflict.